Skip to content

 • Everyone has a duty to help if an accident happens.
 Report any incidents to staff immediately

 • Always follow signs and staff instructions.
-Staff have the right and responsibility to revoke the lift pass of anyone who does not follow slope rules
+Staff have the right and responsibility to revoke the ski pass of anyone who does not follow slope rules

 Other things to think about

 • Substances: Skiing or snowboarding under the influence is prohibited.
-Staff may revoke the lift pass of anyone who breaks the rules
+Staff may revoke the ski pass of anyone who breaks the rules

 • Equipment: Lifts may only be used with skis or a snowboard